Home » What is the pricing structure of Glean Enterprise Search?

 • Vendr data shows median annual contract size is ~$66K, ranging up to $172K+

-🧩 What is the Glean pricing mode?
+🧩 What is the Glean pricing model?
 What license types or tiers does Glean offer?

 Glean’s pricing tiers are customized, but common licenses include: